yasaman997/Multi-Asset-Portfolio-Construction/quantum_assisted_portfolio_construction/README.md

 ---

+## Why the Hybrid Split Matters

+A central research question in this project is not *“How can everything be made quantum?”* but rather:

+> **Where can quantum computation contribute most naturally inside a realistic investment workflow?**

+Continuous allocation, risk constraints, transaction-cost accounting, and final feasibility are already well matched to mature classical optimization methods.
+The more natural quantum target is the discrete combinatorial decision of which assets or coordinates should participate in a rebalance.

+This architecture also reflects the hardware available during development.
+Larger quantum simulations became increasingly expensive in CPU time and memory, and heavier notebook workloads could make the Google Colab runtime unstable or interrupt long experiments.
+State-vector simulation also becomes rapidly more demanding as qubit count grows.
+These constraints made it important to reduce the quantum problem to a size that could still be run repeatedly, benchmarked, and independently verified.

+Rather than hiding those constraints, the project uses them to motivate a practical design principle:

+**use quantum resources selectively, and keep the surrounding classical workflow strong enough to audit every result.**

+As quantum hardware improves—and especially if large fault-tolerant quantum systems become available—the quantum portion of this architecture could be expanded to larger support spaces, deeper circuits, and more expressive discrete portfolio decisions without depending on costly classical state-vector simulation.
+That would not eliminate the classical layer: data processing, continuous allocation, risk management, and validation would still remain important parts of a realistic investment system.

+---

 ## What Makes the Approach Stand Out

-The project is designed around **division of labor rather than replacement**.

-- **Continuous allocation stays classical.** Portfolio weights and financial feasibility are handled by methods that are transparent and directly auditable.
-- **QAOA is given a focused combinatorial role.** It selects a sparse active-rebalance support instead of attempting to solve the entire 50-asset allocation problem.
+- **The problem is decomposed by mathematical structure.** Continuous allocation stays classical; the discrete support decision is assigned to QAOA.
+- **The quantum component has a clear financial interpretation.** A selected bit does not directly set an asset weight; it grants a coordinate permission to participate in the rebalance.
-- **The quantum result is benchmarked exactly.** Because the reduced problem contains 462 feasible supports, every reduced-QUBO energy can be enumerated and compared with QAOA.
+- **The quantum result is benchmarked exactly.** All 462 feasible reduced-QUBO states are enumerated, so the selected QAOA result can be ranked against the true reduced-problem optimum.
+- **The final portfolio is not trusted blindly.** QAOA-selected supports are returned to the full financial model and independently reconstructed.
-- **Validation is independent of the original optimizer.** CVXPY reconstruction, Clarabel/OSQP, and KKT checks provide a separate numerical audit.
+- **Validation is separate from the original optimizer.** CVXPY, Clarabel/OSQP, feasibility checks, and KKT conditions provide an independent numerical audit.
-- **The project keeps its claims narrow.** It demonstrates a hybrid architecture; it does not claim quantum speedup, quantum advantage, or historical market outperformance.
+- **The claims remain deliberately narrow.** The project demonstrates a credible hybrid architecture; it does not claim quantum speedup, quantum advantage, or historical market outperformance.

 ---